-Copious salination may occur during ZOLETIL anesthesia.
+Copious salivation may occur during Zoletil for Injection anesthesia.
 Ptyalism may be controlled in dogs and cats by administering atropine sulfate, USP, 0.02 mg/lb (0.04 mg/kg) body weight (IV, IM, or SC) as concurrent medication.
 Exaggerated swallowing, reflex action and accumulation of saliva may give rise to vomiting and retching.